-Here’s What you Need to Know to Grow Herbs
+Here’s What you Need to Know About Growing Herbs

-If you’ve never had any kind of garden before, herbs are a great place to start.
-Even if you have a lot of experience growing other plants, here’s what you need to know to grow herbs.
+If you’ve never had any kind of garden before, growing herbs is a great place to start.
+Herbs are some of the easiest plants to grow and nurture, no matter what your growing space looks like.
+Even if you have a lot of experience growing other plants, here’s what you need to know to grow herbs and what tools and supplies you’ll need to start an herb garden.

 What’s the difference between perennial herbs and annual herbs?